 Intuition is something we all have, but something we’re not always aware we have.
 Intuition can be used to help us successfully navigate life.

 Intuition can be defined as ‘a thing that one knows or considers likely from instinctive feeling, rather than conscious reasoning.’
 It steers us on the path we’re meant to take without us questioning why.
-It’s not something we listen to or tap into every day, but we can as long as we continue to take the time to open up to it.
+It’s not something we listen to or tap into every day, but we can, as long as we take the time to open up to it.

-That could be because the human brain is constantly resistance to change.
+That could be because the human brain is constantly resistant to change.
 We tend to repeat old habits and ignore instinctive feelings.
-But instinctive feelings will always bring about new events that we didn’t see, together with new opportunities.
+But instinctive feelings will make us aware of new events that we didn’t see, together with new opportunities.

-Perhaps now that we know what intuition is, it’s time for us to follow our instinctive feelings.
+Perhaps now that we know what intuition is, it is time for us to follow our instinctive feelings.
 Intuition allows for emotional and spiritual growth.
-It lets light in and can bring about peace.
+It lets light in where we don’t always see light and it can bring about peace.